Anthony Daniels (Dalrymple), “Freud: Apostle of Freedom or Apostle of Enslavement?” (PFS 2014)

 Anthony Daniel’s (Theodore Dalrymple) speech for the 2014 Annual Meeting is now available (see below).
 For others, see the links in the Program, or the PFS YouTube channel.
 Other speeches will be uploaded presently.

-As noted here, the 2017 Annual Meeting of the PFS will be held from Thursday, September 14, 2017 (date of arrival) to Tuesday, September 19, 2017 (date of departure), in Bodrum, Turkey, at the Hotel Karia Princess.
+As noted here, the 2017 Annual Meeting of the PFS was held from Thursday, September 14, 2017 (date of arrival) to Tuesday, September 19, 2017 (date of departure), in Bodrum, Turkey, at the Hotel Karia Princess.
+Details about the 2018 Annual Meeting will be forthcoming.

 Those interested in attending should contact Dr. Hoppe or Mr. Jay Baykal (firstname.lastname@example.org) (Administrative Secretary/Membership), regarding conditions, availability, and requirements.